Editor’s note: This article has been updated throughout.

 Medicaid

-The federal-state health insurance program covers more than 40 percent of all births in the country, and about 37 percent of those enrolled are children.
+The federal-state Medicaid health insurance program covers more than 40 percent of all births in the country, and about 37 percent of those enrolled are children.
+Nationally, CHIP covers about 7 million children and several hundred thousand pregnant people.

+Trump’s tax bill will cut Medicaid spending in part by imposing a strict 80-hours-a-month work requirement for adults without children or disabilities — this change must be implemented by the end of 2026, after the midterm elections, but states have the option of doing it sooner.
 Three million Americans enrolled in Medicaid report that they are unable to work due to caregiving responsibilities, according to an AARP analysis.

-The legislation approved by the House would cut Medicaid spending in part by imposing a strict 80-hours-a-month work requirement for adults without children or disabilities.
 The 19th has reported on how these stepped-up work requirements would disproportionately impact middle-aged and older women.

 -